 Whole crab apples, crab apple puree, and crab apple juice will freeze well.
-To freeze whole crab apples, rinse them and remove stem and blossom ends.
+To freeze whole crab apples, rinse them and remove the stem and blossom end.
 Freeze in a single layer on a cookie sheet.
 When frozen, transfer to freezer bags and use within three months.
-Juice and puree should be put into glass or plastic freezer storage containers with airtight lids.
+Juice and puree should be put into a glass or plastic freezer storage containers with airtight lids.

 Crab Apple Recipes From Around the Web